 Our inversion-inventory comparison framework is applicable to countries or groups of countries with an area larger than the spatial resolution of atmospheric transport models typically used for inversions.
 Further, inversions use a priori information on the spatial patterns of fluxes.
-Some inversions adjust fluxes at the same spatial resolution of their transport models to match atmospheric observations, and use spatial error correlations (usually Gaussian length scales) that tie the adjustment of fluxes from one grid-cell to its neighbours at distances of hundreds to thousands of kilometreskilometers.
-Other inversions adjust fluxes over coarse regions that are larger than the resolution of their parent transport model models, implicitly assuming a perfect correlation of fluxes within these regionsat seales smaller than a coarse region (see Table A4 of Friedlingstein et al. (2020)2020 for CO2 inversions and Table 4 of Saunois et al. $(2020)\frac{2020}{2020}$ for details).
+Some inversions adjust fluxes at the spatial resolution of their transport models to match atmospheric observations, and use spatial error correlations (usually Gaussian length scales) that tie the adjustment of fluxes from one grid-cell to its neighbours at distances of hundreds to thousands of kilometres.
+Other inversions adjust fluxes over coarse regions that are larger than the resolution of their transport model, implicitly assuming a perfect correlation of fluxes within these regions (see Table A4 of Friedlingstein et al. (2020) for CO2 inversions and Table 4 of Saunois et al. (2020) for details).
 Thus, the results are shown for selected large emitter countries, or large absorbers in the case of CO2.
 We have selected a different set of countries / groups of countries for each gas.
-According to the median of inversion data we used in this study, our Our selected countries collectively represent ~7073% global fossil fuel CO2 emissions, $\sim 9085\%$ global land CO2 sink, $\sim 6064\%$ anthropogenic CH4 emissions, and $\sim 55\%$ anthropogenic N2O emissions.
+According to the median of inversion data we used in this study, our selected countries collectively represent ~70% global fossil fuel CO2 emissions, ~90% global land CO2 sink, ~60% anthropogenic CH4 emissions, and ~55% anthropogenic N2O emissions.
 To more robustly interpret global inversion results for comparison with inventories, we chose high-emitting countries with an area that contains at least 13 grid boxes of the highest resolution grid-scale inversions and having (if possible) some coverage by atmospheric air-sample measurements, although some selected tropical countries have few or no atmospheric stations (Fig S1).
 We seek to reconcile inversions with inventories with a clear framework to process inversion data in order to make them as comparable as possible with inventories.
-Uncertainties suggested by the spread of different inversion models (min-max range given the small number of inversions), and the causes for discrepancies with inventories are analysed analyzed systematically and on a case-by-case basis, for annual variations and for mean budgets over several years.
-We specifically address the following questions: 1) how do inversion modelsUNFCCC emission inventories compare with NGHGIsinversions for each of the three gases?; 2) what are plausible reasons for mismatches between inversions and NGHGIsUNFCCC inventories?; 3) what independent information can be extracted from inversions to evaluate the mean values or the trends of greenhouse gas emissions and removals?; 4) can inversions be used to constrain national CH4 emissions and separate trends for natural versus anthropogenic sources, and into fossil fuels and agricultural plus waste anthropogenic sources?; and 5) can inversions help constrain the importance of natural emissions and removals for unmanaged lands (not reported by inventories, and yet important for linking emissions and removals to the concentration and radiative forcing changes) of the three main greenhouse gases?
+Uncertainties suggested by the spread of different inversion models (min-max range given the small number of inversions), and the causes for discrepancies with inventories are analysed systematically and on a case-by-case basis, for annual variations and for mean budgets over several years.
+We specifically address the following questions: 1) how do inversion models compare with NGHGIs for the three gases?; 2) what are plausible reasons for mismatches between inversions and NGHGIs?; 3) what independent information can be extracted from inversions to evaluate the mean values or the trends of greenhouse gas emissions and removals?; 4) can inversions be used to constrain national CH4 emissions and separate trends for natural versus anthropogenic sources, and into fossil fuels and agricultural plus waste anthropogenic sources?; and 5) can inversions help constrain the importance of emissions and removals for unmanaged lands (not reported by inventories, and yet important for linking emissions and removals to the concentration and radiative forcing changes) of the three main greenhouse gases?